 Paul specialises in international climate change policy with a focus on low carbon technology incentives, finance and regulation.
 He has worked with the World Bank, the IEA, the IEA GHG, the UNFCCC Secretariat, the European Commission and many national governments and private sector clients on climate change issues.

 Gregory specialises in energy and climate change policy and economics.
-He has advised the Asian Development Bank, the IEA, WBCSD, European Commission, UK Government and a wide range of private sector organisations including several multinational companies on energy & climate change issues.
+He has advised the World Bank, UN, Asian Development Bank, the IEA, WBCSD, European Commission, UK Government and a wide range of private sector organisations including several multinational companies on energy and climate change issues.

 Paul has particular experience in the fields of: